PayToUse/cracked-ruby/README.md

 pkg install git
 ```

 While waiting for the download to finish, there's a popup that `lets the terminal use enough space for the package`.
-You must type `y` and press the `Enter` key and wait for it to finish downloading the package.
+You must type `y` and press the `Enter` key and wait for it to finish downloading the package. (*Termux only, sorta.*)